 For example, researchers refer to bed-sharing as a baby and an adult sharing an “adult bed.”
 But an adult bed doesn’t necessarily mean an actual bed — in these studies, it can also mean a couch, or a recliner, or a waterbed (all surfaces that bed-sharing advocates would never recommend using).
 Research studies also fail to account for safety factors like smoking, or drug and alcohol abuse (parents who smoke or use drugs or alcohol should never bed-share.)
 Even factors like obesity, which advocates say should be considered (since obese parents are advised not to bed-share), aren’t considered in research studies.

 Supporters of bed-sharing claim that when these factors are considered, research shows that safe bed-sharing practices make putting a baby to sleep in an adult bed just as harmless as putting a baby to sleep in a crib.
-In fact, a 2006 study indicates that when researchers controlled for these kinds of safety factors, rates of infant death related to safe bed-sharing proved to be very low.
+One study indicates that when researchers controlled for these kinds of safety factors, rates of infant death proved to be very low.

-UPDATE MAY 2013: A study published on May 20th, 2013 reveals that any kind of bed-sharing, even safe bed-sharing, increases an infant’s risk of SIDS five-fold.
-The study’s researchers found that even in the safest of settings, bed-sharing presents a dramatic increase in the risk of SIDS.
-This stands in direct opposition to the 2006 study which found that safe bed-sharing produces low rates of infant death.
+A study published in 2013 reveals that any kind of bed-sharing, even safe bed-sharing, increases an infant’s risk of SIDS five-fold.
+The study’s researchers found that even in the safest settings, bed-sharing presents a dramatic increase in the risk of SIDS.
+This stands in direct opposition to the earlier study which found that safe bed-sharing produces low rates of infant death.

-An important note, though, about comparing bed-sharing in Western countries to bed-sharing around the world: the comparison isn’t always a fair one.
-Western-style beds (with their soft, elevated mattresses as shown above, and their abundance of pillows and blankets) make bed-sharing more dangerous than do other types of beds found around the world.
+An important note, though, about comparing bed-sharing in Western countries to bed-sharing around the world.
+The comparison isn’t always a fair one.
+Western-style beds (with their soft, elevated mattresses as shown above, and their abundance of pillows and blankets) make bed-sharing more dangerous than other types of beds found around the world.
 What’s more, health-habits vary worldwide, making the bed-sharing comparison a tricky one.
-Western mothers are more likely to smoke than are Japanese mothers, for example; this may partly explain why Japan has an extremely low rate of deaths related to bed-sharing.
+Western mothers are more likely to smoke than are Japanese mothers, for example.
+This may partly explain why Japan has an extremely low rate of deaths related to bed-sharing.
 It’s best to take cultural differences like this into account when looking at bed-sharing from an international perspective.

 Should You Co-Sleep Or Not?